lockss/lockss-rtd-manual/docs/installing/installer.rst

       *  If :program:`install-lockss` was invoked with the ``--assume-yes`` option, the default is automatically used without the prompt.

-   2. Next, the K3s Installer will be downloaded from https://get.k3s.io/ and invoked with suitable options.
+   2. The K3s Installer will then be downloaded from https://get.k3s.io/ and invoked with suitable options.
 Depending on your operating system and other factors, the K3s Installer may install additional software packages or configure system components, using :program:`sudo` if necessary (which may prompt for the user's :program:`sudo` password).

       If the K3s Installer does not succeed, it will display its own error messages, then :program:`install-lockss` will fail.